NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Gun offenses are frequently charged along with other crimes such as kidnapping, drug crimes, or bank robbery.

-There are many laws and regulations set in place to control weapon usage and possession, and people can sometimes inadvertently find themselves in violation of weapon laws.
+Many laws and regulations are set in place to control weapon usage and possession, and people can sometimes inadvertently find themselves violating weapon laws.

 Federal Government Attempting to Stop the Flow of Guns